Ken Anderson (quarterback): Legacy

 In terms of AFC Central competition, Anderson went 41–34 in appearances and 36–30 in starts overall against division rivals in the Pittsburgh Steelers, Cleveland Browns, and the Houston Oilers.
 The toughest rival proved to be Hall of Famer Terry Bradshaw and the Steelers, who won nine division titles in Anderson's era while he won three himself.
 In sixteen starts against Bradshaw, he went 8–8.

 Coaching career

-After serving as a color analyst for the Bengals’ radio broadcasts from 1987 to 1992, Anderson re-joined the team in 1993 as their quarterbacks coach, a position he held until 1996.
-He then served as the team's offensive coordinator from 1996 to 2000, and again as the team's quarterbacks coach in 2001 and 2002.
+Anderson served as a color analyst for the Bengals’ radio broadcasts from 1987 to 1992.
+In 1993 he re-joined the team as their quarterbacks coach, a position he held until 1996.
+He then served as the team's offensive coordinator from 1996 to 2000, and again as the team's quarterbacks coach in 2001 and 2002 he was fired after a poor record with all-time draft bust Akili Smith.
 In 2003, he became a wide receivers coach for the Jacksonville Jaguars, and was their quarterbacks coach.
 He was fired after the 2006 season, along with offensive coordinator Carl Smith and special teams coach Pete Rodriguez, by Jack Del Rio.
 In January 2007, new Steelers head coach Mike Tomlin hired Anderson as his quarterbacks coach under offensive coordinator Bruce Arians.
 On January 5, 2010, Tomlin announced that Anderson would be retiring, effective immediately.
 Anderson earned a Super Bowl ring when the Steelers won Super Bowl XLIII.

+Personal life

+Anderson is married to Cristy and has two daughters, a son, and a host of grandchildren.
+Anderson currently resides in Hilton Head, South Carolina.

+Anderson obtained a Juris Doctor degree from Northern Kentucky University Chase College of Law in 1982 and passed both the Ohio and Kentucky bar exams.